|

 • Quickly expand (or downsize) the hive by adding a super.

-• Plenty of guides and resources makes learning easy.
+• Plenty of guides and resources make learning easy.

 • Easily mix ‘n match equipment and parts from different product manufacturers.